2020 Bihar Legislative Assembly election: Summary

+Though the LJP could win only one seat (Matihani) on its own, but it caused much harm to the NDA.
+Of the 54 seats where it dented margins, JD(U) was hurt the most.
+Data shows that on 25 seats, where JD(U) came second, LJP had more votes than the victory margin.

 The constituencies with higher female turnout than male, the NDA was in lead.
 Out of the 125 seats that NDA won, 99 were constituencies where female turnout was more than their male counterparts.
 About 20% of the seats, the margin of victory was less than 2.5% of the votes polled.
 The NDA won 21 seats with a less than 2.5% vote margin, while the Mahagathbandhan won in 22 such seats.

 Results by District Wise

 In districts adjoining Uttar Pradesh, the BJP performed better than the Mahagathbandhan, however JDU's seats declined.
 The NDA won in majority of the constituencies in the Champaran region.